Introduction

 Q: How many days is enough for Kandy?

-A: While Kandy’s main attractions can technically be covered in one very busy day, 2-3 days is ideal to fully appreciate the city without rushing.
+While Kandy’s main attractions can technically be covered in one hectic day, 2-3 days are ideal to fully appreciate the city without rushing.
 This allows time to explore the Temple of the Tooth Relic, Royal Botanical Gardens, and cultural sites at a leisurely pace, plus take in a cultural show and perhaps a day trip to nearby attractions like the Three Temples Loop or Pinnawala Elephant Orphanage.

 Q: What is Kandy best known for?